Strategy & Transformation

 Do you include Treaty of Waitangi considerations in private sector strategies?

 For Crown agencies and public sector organisations, Te Tiriti obligations are non-negotiable and are woven throughout the strategy.
-For private sector organisations, we assess whether your AI use cases involve Maori data, serve Maori communities, or create equity implications that warrant Treaty-aligned governance.
-Many NZ private sector organisations choose to include these considerations as a matter of good practice and stakeholder expectation.
+For private sector organisations, our specialists assess whether your AI use cases involve Māori data, serve Māori communities, or create equity implications that warrant Treaty-aligned governance.
+Many New Zealand private sector organisations choose to include these considerations as a matter of good practice and stakeholder expectation, recognising that Māori data sovereignty is integral to responsible AI in Aotearoa.

 Build an AI Strategy Designed for New Zealand